Discover more from Missio Dei

 The Art of Gothic Manuscripts

 The period of European manuscript illumination predominant throughout the thirteenth century and into the first decades of the fourteenth is called “Gothic”.
-In many ways, Gothic manuscripts, like the totality of Gothic art, stand as a bridge between the ages posthumously called the Middle Ages and the Renaissance, the culmination of cultural, socio-economic and religious developments over the centuries since the decline of the Roman Empire and beginning to show signs of stylistic tendencies and technical advancements which would come, after further hints in the fourteenth-century International Gothic period, to their full flowering in the fifteenth century Renaissance.
+In many ways, Gothic manuscripts, like the totality of Gothic art, stand as a bridge between the ages posthumously called the Middle Ages and the Renaissance, the culmination of cultural, socio-economic and religious developments over the centuries since the decline of the Roman Empire and beginning to show signs of stylistic tendencies and technical advancements which would come, after further hints in the fourteenth and early fifteenth-century International Gothic period, to their full flowering in the late fifteenth-sixteenth century Renaissance.
 Through an examination of the styles, patterns, themes and historical context of Gothic manuscripts, a deeper understanding and appreciation of their place in the history of art can be achieved.

 Before exploring their artistic qualities, it can be helpful to first consider the historical context in which Gothic manuscripts were made.
 The thirteenth century is most often called the High Middle Ages, the pinnacle of medieval civilization prior to its gradual evolution into the Renaissance during the fourteenth century.
 The term Gothic, like medieval or Middle Ages, was itself invented during the Renaissance as a “strongly pejorative” critique of preceding centuries, with the thousand years between Antiquity and its supposed rebirth or rediscovery by the Italian humanists of the Renaissance seen as a “middle” period of barbarism, ignorance and superstition in which the culture and learning of Antiquity were squandered by the Germanic tribes (hence “Gothic”) who took control of western Europe.
 As Régine Pernoud explained: